MikeDev101/cloudlink-omega/backend/docs/protocol.md

 {
 	opcode: 9, // NEW_HOST opcode
 	payload: {
-		id: string // UUID of the host (use this for tx argument)
+		id: string, // UUID of the host (use this for tx argument)
-		username: string // username of the host
+		username: string, // username of the host
-		lobby_id: string // lobby ID the host has created
+		lobby_id: string, // lobby ID the host has created },
-	},
 }
 ```